 This card allows the user to specify an initial concentration for each constituent.
 The user has three options.
-Initial concentrations can be specified as a single value, a single vertical profile which is used to initialize every segment, or a vertical profile for each segment.
+Initial concentrations can be specified as a single value, a single vertical profile used to initialize every segment, or a vertical profile for each segment.